 Under the SNP, police numbers are up.

 Police numbers have increased under the SNP, while they’ve fallen in England.
 And we will protect the police revenue budget in real terms for the entirety of this parliament.
+The Scottish Crime and Justice survey also shows that most Scots believe police are doing a good or excellent job in their local area.

 We’ve made sure serious offenders do their time in full.